 It offers students the chance to develop and strengthen their English language skills within a higher education setting, with a focus on speaking, writing, and study skills.
 Students receive regular feedback and there is the opportunity for further guided self-study for those students who wish to study beyond the basic course hours.

-Completion of this programme at the 50% pass mark or above and a minimum of 80% attendance will guarantee entry to the ELAS (English Language and Academic Studies) programme without the need to retake a SELT exam.
+Completion of this programme with at least 55% overall and 50% in each of the four skills, and a minimum of 80% attendance will guarantee progression to the 8-week pre-sessional course at SOAS without the need to retake a SELT exam.

 Mode of Attendance: Online Learning